 Yes.
 When you acquire a license through TLP, you gain access to Adobe's LWS, where you can track your order history, run reports, edit your account, and locate your serial numbers.

 When you order Upgrade Plan, you receive notifications when new product versions become available, giving you the peace of mind of knowing when you need to upgrade.
-You can choose to receive notification via email or through messages within your LWS account, as well as choosing to upgrade via CD/DVD or through ESD when you first elect coverage.
+You can choose to receive notification via email or through messages within your LWS account

 Upgrade Plan pricing is determined as a percentage of volume licensing software purchased under perpetual license.